 Private sectors role in regional cooperation

 Governments are now providing legislative and regulatory frameworks to help investments across borders but must also strike a balance with the public sector’s responsibilities.
-At the 12th WIEF in Kuala Lumpur, ministers and experts in regional cooperation discussed the roles of the private sectors.
+At the 12th WIEF in Jakarta, ministers and experts in regional cooperation discussed the roles of the private sectors.

 With the private sector’s vital role in building regional cooperation now accepted as conventional economic wisdom, governments are focusing their efforts on providing the necessary legislative and regulatory frameworks to help businesses move trade and investments across borders.
 These initiatives, however, must strike a balance with the public sector’s long-term responsibilities to the people.